 A

-refugee health assessment is recommended for all people arriving as refugees or seeking asylum after they arrive in Australia, including after release from detention where relevant.
+refugee health assessment is recommended for all people arriving as refugees or seeking asylum after they arrive in Australia.
+Available data suggest <5% of children receive recommended health screening in Victoria.

 Has my client had a refugee health assessment?